 What is thermal expansion?

-To understand the importance of an expansion tank you first need to know about thermal expansion.
 When water is heated from room temperature to 120 degrees it causes the water to expand, just like when it freezes.
 This is referred to as thermal expansion.
 When 40 gallons of cold water is heated up to 120 degrees or greater it expands to 40.6 gallons.
 If this additional volume does not have anywhere to go it will increase the pressure inside the plumbing system.

 A thermal expansion tank should be installed on the cold water line between the water heater shutoff and the water heater inlet.
 A thermal expansion tank must also be supported.
 If there is a wall behind the water heater it can be installed like the picture on the left.
 In order to properly support the expansion tank it may be necessary to install the tank before the water heater shutoff supply.

 PRV’s and Expansion tanks go hand in hand